sunfounder/arduino_starter_kit/docs/source/23_cyber_dice.rst

     }

 11. Below is your complete code.
-Now you can upload the code to the R3 board, and you will see the 7-segment display cycle through displaying 3 and 6.
+Now you can upload the code to the Arduino Uno R3, and you will see the 7-segment display cycle through displaying 3 and 6.

 .. code-block:: Arduino